amazon-connect/amazon-connect-streams/Documentation-GR.md

 # API reference

-### Connect APIs
+### Amazon Connect APIs

-All connect APIs should be available when using global resiliency.
+All Amazon Connect APIs should be available when using Global Resiliency.
 Refer to the full Streams documentation [here](https://github.com/amazon-connect/amazon-connect-streams/blob/master/Documentation.md) to understand what functions are available on this object.

-Please note if you are using Streams with global resiliency enabled, some connect APIs will behave a little different to improve the user experience.
+Please note if you are using Streams with global resiliency enabled, some Amazon Connect APIs will behave a little different to improve the user experience.
 You can see the list of differences below.

 ### connect.core.onInitialized()

 Subscribes a callback that executes when the CCP initialization is completed.
-In the case where global resiliency is enabled, CCP's initialization is considered to be complete when Streams is able to determine the current active region and confirm that the active region's CCP is initialized.
+In the case where global resiliency is enabled, CCP's initialization is considered to be complete when Streams is able to determine the current active AWS Region and confirm that the active AWS Region's CCP is initialized.

 ### connect.agent()

 Subscribe a method to be called when the agent is initialized.
 If the agent has already been initialized, the call is synchronous and the callback is invoked immediately.
 Otherwise, the callback is invoked once the first agent data is received from upstream.
 This callback is provided with an Agent API object, which can also be created at any time after initialization is complete via new connect.Agent().

-In the case where global resiliency is enabled, the callback will only be triggered when the agent's data is retrieved for the current active region as we only consider that the agent is initialized only when the active region CCP's agent is initialized.
+In the case where global resiliency is enabled, the callback will only be triggered when the agent's data is retrieved for the current active AWS Region as we only consider that the agent is initialized only when the active AWS Region CCP's agent is initialized.

 ### connect.getLog().download()

-A log file will be produced for each Connect instance in the failover group (total of 2).
-The options are the same as for `connect.getLog().download()` (documented in the standard Streams documentation), except each log name will be prefixed with the AWS region associated with that log's Connect instance.
+A log file will be produced for each Amazon Connect instance in the failover group (total of 2).
+The options are the same as for `connect.getLog().download()` (documented in the standard Streams documentation), except each log name will be prefixed with the AWS Region associated with that log's Amazon Connect instance.

 Parameter `options`: Optional parameter of type Object, providing Download options:
 `{ logName: 'agent-log', // (the default name)`